JohnReeves/largeNumbers/README.md

 ### representing numbers as strings

-How can you represent long numbers as string?
+- How can you represent long numbers as string?

-Writing a full class is *hard*, maybe 1000 lines.
+- Writing a full class is *hard*, maybe 1000 lines.

-gmp is this sort of thing - so functions not operators.
+- The `gmp` library is this sort of thing - so functions not operators.

-### approximations of pi
+### progressive approximations of pi

-How *can* you calculate pi?
+- How *can* you calculate pi?
-There are lot's of series solutions
+- There are lot's of series solutions
-What about a randomised algorithm?
+- What about a randomised algorithm?

 ### dynamic memory